East Feliciana Parish: Grand jury considers charging deputy for murder

 The District Attorney's Office is attempting to indict Sims with one charge of second-degree murder.

+WBRZ has learned that the District Attorney asked Sims' attorney, Rodney Baum, if Sims would like to appear in court and testify, but Baum declined.

-The jury will meet at 9:30 for a discussion that's expected to end somewhere between noon and 2 p.m.
+On Tuesday the jury will meet at 9:30 for a discussion that's expected to end somewhere between noon and 2 p.m.

 Last October, Whitfield was shot while stealing raw chicken from a gas station convenience store.